 24 Jan About

-The Junior League of Calgary (JLC) is an organization of women committed to promoting voluntarism, developing the potential of women, and improving the community through the effective action and leadership of trained volunteers.
+The Junior League of Calgary (JLC) is an organization of women whose mission is to advance women’s leadership for meaningful community impact through volunteer action, collaboration, and training.
 Since 1950, our purpose has been exclusively educational and charitable.

 What We Do